GMSync Documentation

 The ultimate way to sync elements of your game to music.

 GMSync provides a no-brainer approach to perfect music syncing in GMS 2.3+.
 It allows you to specify music note lengths to sync to, and works directly with track positions.
 This means it will never de-sync due to frame rate stutters or moving the window around.
-With support for patterns and timestamp triggers, this is a one-stop shop for everything you need to perfectly sync audio to game elements.
+You can use this library to perfectly sync audio to game elements and create basic rhythm games.

 Quick start